A Brief History

 Studying abroad gives students a chance to meet new people.
 A significant part of this is that you get to make new friends, but beyond that, it offers students an opportunity to learn and share cultures.

-Many are excited to get the chance to share their religion with others.
+Many Christian students are excited to get the chance to share their religion with others.
 As students meet new people, it’s a great chance to share your beliefs with them and for them to share their ideas with these students as well.
 It is an excellent opportunity for students and the people they meet to open their minds to different perspectives and learn something new about different cultures.

 Focus on the People as Well as the Places